-As the world continued to wait for public comments from either Drake or Quentin, the former's longtime collaborator took to Twitter to respond to the - at this point massive - amount of conversation surrounding the controversy.
+As the world continued to wait for public comments from either Drake or Quentin, the former's longtime collaborator took to Twitter to respond to the—at this point, massive—conversation surrounding the controversy.
 In a rant of his own, he refutes Meek's claims, touches on his (brief) working relationship with Quentin Miller, defends Drake's creative process and manages to sneak in a well-placed "lol" of his own.

 Quentin Miller Finally Speaks

 It took days, but the alleged "ghostwriter" finally broke his silence on the subject by way of a Tumblr post (which I covered quite exhaustively).
-In it, he details the working relationship that him and Drake (apparently briefly) shared and flat-out denies his "ghostwriter" status.
+In it, he details the working relationship that he and Drake (briefly) shared and flat-out denies his "ghostwriter" status.
 You can read his full comments below, but the emphasis here is the fact that he could never take credit for anything... anything except the few songs they worked on together.
 LOL.